-THE TROUBLE WITH GOATS AND SHEEP is published in the UK and Commonwealth (including Canada), by The Borough Press (January 28th 2016).
+THE TROUBLE WITH GOATS AND SHEEP is published in the UK and Commonwealth (including Canada), by The Borough Press (hardback January 28th 2016, paperback December 26th 2016 ).

 Mrs Creasy is missing and The Avenue is alive with whispers.
 As the summer shimmers endlessly on, ten-year-olds Grace and Tilly decide to take matters into their own hands.

 And as the cul-de-sac starts giving up its secrets, the amateur detectives will find much more than they imagined…

 “It’s the small decisions, the ones that slip themselves into your day unnoticed, the ones that wrap their weight in insignificance.
 These are the decisions that will bury you.

 It’s Monday, the blistering summer of 1976 continues, and Mrs Creasy from Number 8 has gone missing.